-Figure 7 The scale of the HS2 IMD compared with the size of the village
+Figure 8 - The scale of the HS2 IMD compared with the size of the village

 - 2.27 HS2 will provide employment opportunities for local residents, both during construction and operation of the IMD.
 The plan has taken account of the visual impact of the IMD when considering possible sites for development.
-The Parish Council has established a working group to address the key impacts and opportunities arising from HS2. - 2.28 Steeple Claydon has an almost hourly bus service operating along the main roads through the village, bus services 16, 17 and 18 run along West Street/Chaloners Hill and Queen Catherine Road/Vicarage Lane.
+The Parish Council has established a working group to address the key impacts and opportunities arising from HS2. - 2.28 Steeple Claydon has an almost hourly bus service operating along the main roads through the village, bus services 16 and 18 run along West Street/Chaloners Hill and Queen Catherine Road/Vicarage Lane.
 The bus services in Steeple Claydon are more frequent than those in the neighbouring villages.
-However, they do not operate on a Sunday.
+However service 18 does not operate on a Saturday and neither operate on a Sunday.
 It is likely therefore that the current bus services do not provide enough connection and frequency to be relied upon as the only mode of transport.
-The village does also have a community bus and Dial A Ride that are used to meet this villagers' needs.
+The village does also have a community bus and Dial A Ride that are used to meet villagers' needs.
 The map below identifies which bus routes run through Steeple Claydon.
+This plan addresses public transport in policy SC2.

-Figure 8 The village has bus services to Bicester, Aylesbury and Buckingham
+Figure 9 The village has bus services to Bicester, Aylesbury and Buckingham